Policies

 8.7 Payment will be in the form of pre-payment or post-payment, in the latter case with a minimum of 5,000.00 Akz (five thousand kwanzas).

-8.8 ITA PARATUS will support the installation of all the software or hardware supplied and will carry out all the necessary configurations in the IP communications center (PBX-IP) so that it can start using the VoIP call services made or received.
+8.8Internet Technologies Angola, S.A. will support the installation of all the software or hardware supplied and will carry out all the necessary configurations in the IP communications center (PBX-IP) so that it can start using the VoIP call services made or received.

-8.9 ITA PARATUS will provide all local or remote support for the service provided as stipulated in the specific conditions.
+8.9Internet Technologies Angola, S.A.will provide all local or remote support for the service provided as stipulated in the specific conditions.

 8.10.
-The Customer guarantees ITA PARATUS remote and physical access to the locations where the access(es) to the service are installed/configured, so that it can adequately support the service.
+The Customer guaranteesInternet Technologies Angola, S.A. remote and physical access to the locations where the access(es) to the service are installed/configured, so that it can provide adequate support for the service.

 8.11.
-The Customer shall provide all logistics for travel outside Luanda, namely travel, accommodation, local transportation and meals for the technician(s) appointed by ITA PARATUS to travel for initial configuration or support purposes.
+The Customer shall provide all the logistics of travel outside Luanda, namely travel, accommodation, local transportation, and meals for the technician(s) indicated byInternet Technologies Angola, S.A. who travel for the purposes of initial configuration or support.

 8.12.
-The Customer warrants that it will use the Services in accordance with applicable law, rules and regulations.
+The Customer warrants that it will use the Services in accordance with applicable law, rules, and regulations.

 8.13.
-The Customer acknowledges and accepts that VoIP services are provided under the condition that ITA PARATUS also provides connectivity services under the terms and conditions established by it.
+The Customer acknowledges and accepts that VoIP services are provided under the condition thatInternet Technologies Angola, S.A.also provides connectivity services under the terms and conditions established by it.

 8.14.
-The Customer must not falsify the originating number, tamper with it or hack into third party originating numbers.
+The Customer must not falsify the originating number, tamper with it, or hack into third-party originating numbers.
 The Customer shall be liable for any fraudulent use of VoIP services.

-8.15.
-ITA PARATUS cannot be held responsible for calls made fraudulently via equipment on the customer's premises, unless this is fully managed by ITA PARATUS.
+8.15.Internet Technologies Angola, S.A.cannot be held responsible for calls made fraudulently through the equipment on the customer’s premises, unless it is fully managed byInternet Technologies Angola, S.A..

 8.16.
-The Customer is responsible for keeping passwords for accessing the voice service confidential.
-ITA PARATUS cannot be held responsible for calls made using fraudulently used passwords.
+The Customer is responsible for keeping passwords for accessing the voice service confidential.Internet Technologies Angola, S.A. cannotbe held responsible for calls made using fraudulently used passwords.

 8.17.
-The Customer acknowledges and accepts ITA PARATUS 's service level agreement (SLA) for the VoIP service, as well as the suitability of the services for the Customer's intended purpose.
+The Customer acknowledges and acceptsInternet Technologies Angola, S.A.’sservice level agreement (SLA) for the VoIP service, as well as the suitability of the services for the Customer’s intended purpose.

 8.18.
 The Customer shall bear all the costs of repairing and/or replacing equipment that has been damaged as a result of an unlawful act (including negligence) by the Customer.

 8.19.
-In order to protect the customer, ITA PARATUS may set restrictions on the source ip and establish a maximum monthly charge.
+In order to protect the customer,Internet Technologies Angola, S.A. may set restrictions on the source IP and establish a maximum monthly charge.
 It is the customer's responsibility to set this amount.

-8.20.
-ITA PARATUS shall not be liable for indirect damages of any kind, loss of profit and/or loss of business.
-ITA PARATUS ' total liability shall be limited to the annual value of the contract, or the cost of repairing the damage, whichever is less.
+8.20.Internet Technologies Angola, S.A.shall not be liable for indirect damages of any kind, loss of profit, and/or loss of business.
+Internet Technologies Angola, S.A.'stotal liability shall be limited to the annual value of the contract or the cost of repairing the damage, whichever is less.

 9.3 Suspension of the Services does not release the Customer from its payment obligations under this Agreement.

-9.4 ITA PARATUS will restore services within 48 hours of receipt of all outstanding amounts, including interest and the restoration fee.
+9.4Internet Technologies Angola, S.A. willrestore the services within 48 hours of receiving all outstanding amounts, including interest and the restoration fee.

-9.5 Whenever the Customer is in default of its payment obligations for more than 60 days, ITA PARATUS may cancel the Services.
+9.5 Whenever the Client is in default with its payment obligations for a period of more than 60 days,Internet Technologies Angola, S.A.may cancel the Services.

-9.6 Cancellation of services by ITA PARATUS under the terms of the preceding paragraph shall result in the Customer paying the amount equivalent to 3 (three) months' billing, plus all amounts due under this Contract.
+9.6 Cancellation of services byInternet Technologies Angola, S.A. underthe terms of the preceding paragraph shall result in the Client paying the equivalent of 3 (three) months' billing, plus all amounts owed under this Contract.

-10. EXCLUSION OF GUARANTEES
+10. EXCLUSION OF WARRANTIES

-10.1 ITA PARATUS shall only be liable for the provisions of this contract and/or other obligations arising directly from applicable law.
-ITA PARATUS will make every effort to provide the contracted services so that they are delivered to the Customer in an efficient, consistent and continuous manner.
-ITA PARATUS shall not be liable for loss of data resulting from delays, non-deliveries, delivery failures, or service interruptions caused by any situation that cannot be controlled by ITA PARATUS, or when due to Customer errors or omissions.
+10.1Internet Technologies Angola, S.A. shallonly be liable for the provisions of this contract and/or other obligations arising directly from applicable law.
+Internet Technologies Angola, S.A. will make every effort to provide the contracted services so that they are delivered to the Client in an efficient, consistent, and continuous manner.
+Internet Technologies Angola, S.A.shall not be liable for loss of data resulting from delays, non-deliveries, delivery failures, or service interruptions caused by any situation that cannot be controlled byInternet Technologies Angola, S.A., or when due to errors or omissions by the Client.

-10.2 ITA PARATUS expressly excludes any guarantee as to the quality or accuracy of the information received through the services.
+10.2Internet Technologies Angola, S.A. expressly excludes any guarantee as to the quality or accuracy of the information received through the services.

 11. CONFIDENTIALITY AND PROHIBITION OF DISCLOSURE

-11.1 ITA PARATUS undertakes to preserve the private and confidential nature of all internal information and records relating to current and/or proposed products and services, customers and users and/or innovative services relating to the Customer, and not to disclose them by any means to unauthorized ITA PARATUS employees ( ITA PAR ATUS employees may only have access to information they have a need to know) or to third parties.
-ITA PARATUS declares that it will not use confidential information about the Customer, or the Customer's customers, to offer these customers services that compete with the services offered to them by the Customer.
+11.1Internet Technologies Angola, S.A. undertakesto preserve the private and confidential nature of all internal information and records relating to current and/or proposed products and services, clients and users and/or innovative services relating to the Client, and not to disclose them by any means to unauthorized employees ofInternet Technologies Angola, S.A. (employees of Internet Technologies Angola, S.A. may only have access to information that they have a need to know) or to third parties.Internet Technologies Angola, S.A. declaresthat it will not use confidential information about the Client, or the Client’s clients, to offer those clients services that compete with the services offered to them by the Client.

-11.2 The provisions of the preceding paragraph shall not apply to data, information and records which, due to legal, judicial or contractual requirements, must be provided or submitted, in particular to public bodies, financial institutions, insurance companies, as well as for the fulfillment of any other duty imposed by law, provided that it is provided only to the entity that needs it, and its content is restricted to what is strictly necessary.
+11.2 The provisions of the preceding paragraph shall not apply to data, information, and records which, due to legal, judicial, or contractual requirements, must be provided or submitted, in particular to public bodies, financial institutions, insurance companies, as well as for the fulfillment of any other duty imposed by law, provided that it is provided only to the entity that needs it, and its content is restricted to what is strictly necessary.

 12. RENEWAL